quintin-dev/Notes-Java/notes/java.core_concepts.data_types.md

 Java has two categories of data types:

 1. <b>Primitive Data Types:</b> These are the basic data types provided by Java.
 They are not objects and hold their values directly in memory.
-The primitive data types in Java are:

 2. <b>Reference Data Types</b> These are data types that refer to objects and are created using defined classes.
 They can hold references to objects and arrays.
-Examples include:
-    - Classes
-    - Interfaces
-    - Arrays
-    - Enums